-There is no denying that high-stakes testing is a large part of the education spectrum these days.
-With so many educators jobs riding on the scores of these tests, it seems natural to want to focus in on content to make sure the students are doing the best they possibly can on these examinations.
+There is no denying that high stakes testing is a large part of the education spectrum these days.
+With so many educator’s jobs riding on the scores of these tests, it seems natural to want to focus on content to make sure the students are doing the best they possibly can on these examinations.
 I often hear, “I can’t do anything fancy in the classroom because we need to prepare for the test.”
 While that mentality is understandable, it might not actually be the most effective.

-When a student is being assessed on his or her ability to demonstrate understanding on a topic (especially when it comes to high-stakes testing), what is it that we as educators should really be hoping for?
-Sure, we want them to pass; that is the most basic levels of goals for all stakeholders involved in this scenario.
+When a student is being assessed on his or her ability to demonstrate understanding on a topic (especially when it comes to high stakes testing), what is it that we as educators should really be hoping for?
+Sure, we want them to pass; that is the most basic level of goals for all stakeholders involved in this scenario.
 However, what do we REALLY want them to be able to do?

 Say a class goes over a topic in depth.
 The students know all the pieces to the puzzle (no matter what the subject matter or the grade level).
 The test comes.
 What do we actually want from them?